norlove/BigQuery-Storage-Write-API-Default_Mode/README.md

 This repo contains instructions and a code example of streaming data into BigQuery using the Storage Write API's default mode

-Please refer and copy the files from the write-api-default-example folder.
+Please refer and copy the files from the write-api-default-example folder to your dev environment.

 To get started, we’ll first create a table named “customer_records” through the below DDL statement.
 The DDL also partitions the table by Customer_Enrollment_Date and clusters the table by customer_ID.